-Learn how to use Activity Monitor to read System Memory and determine how much RAM is being used.
-The types of System Memory are: Free, Wired, Active, and Inactive memory.
-Additionally, learn what Used, VM size, Page ins / Page outs, and "Swap used" mean.
+Learn how to use Activity Monitor in OS X Mountain Lion or earlier to read System Memory and determine how much RAM is being used.

 Mac OS X has very efficient memory management.
 It will automatically allocate memory and adjust the contents of memory as needed.